moha-02/air_db/README.md

 ### BLOB INSERT

-In ouer case we used the following string to insert the images as bytea data in the designed column, we stored images of each plane.
+In ouer case we used the following string to insert the images as bytea data in the designed column.
+We stored images of each plane.

 ~~~
 pg_read_binary_file('C:\Program Files\PostgreSQL\13\pgAdmin 4\plain_images\nostrum.png')::bytea)